Exact distinguishability between real-valued and complex-valued Haar random quantum states: Conclusion

 In this work, we proved a fundamental lower-bound on the approximation parameter of any real-valued approximate state $t$-design.
 We showed that this bound was tight and attained by the design resulting from sampling from the Haar measure on \(\orthogonal{d}\).
 A notable implication of our work is a bound on the asymptotic approximation parameters of ARS generators, showing that having non-zero imaginarity is a requirement to have approximation parameters scaling linearly with the number of copies.
 As a second application, we also generalized a previous result of \cite{HBK24} on imaginarity testing to arbitrary dimensions and improved upon the number of copies required for imaginarity testing.

-On a technical level, our main result was the derivation of the complete spectrum of $t$-copies of a real Haar random state.
+On a technical level, our main result was the derivation of the complete spectral decomposition of $t$-copies of a real Haar random state.
 We derived this through a classical result on a representation of the orthogonal group on the space of homogeneous polynomials.
+In particular, we provided closed-form analytical expressions for the eigenvalues and multiplicities as well as an algorithm to compute the corresponding eigenvectors.
 We believe that this isomorphism between the symmetric subspace and homogeneous polynomials could prove useful in other contexts when exploring applications of real-valued Haar random states and we leave such an exploration to future work.
+The potential for future applications of the representation theory of harmonic polynomials to quantum information theory also renews interest in finding simple, explicit orthonormal bases of \(\harmonicd{t}\) with respect to the Bombieri inner product.

 However, our proofs prompt several further questions.
 Firstly, though we gave an explicit measurement that can be used to distinguish any real-valued approximate state design from a Haar random state, it is unclear if this measurement can be efficiently implemented.
-Possible directions to showing this would be to explore techniques like the Schur transform~\cite{Kro19}.
+Possible directions to showing this would be to explore techniques like the Schur transform~\cite{HarrowPhD}.
 If the measurement is efficiently implementable, this implies that our results for ARS will also extend to pseudorandom quantum states~\cite{JLS18}, as we will have derived distinguishing lower bounds that are accessible to computationally bounded adversaries.
 In particular, this will also imply fundamental limitations on the performance of real-valued constructions of pseudorandom states.

+There are also several ways in which the study of the differences between the Haar measures on the orthogonal and unitary group could be extended.
+For instance, though we know that having oracular access to a random orthogonal matrix and having oracular access to a random unitary one are easily distinguishable~\cite{HBK24}, we may ask \emph{how} could we make them indistinguishable.
+This may for instance lead to stronger necessary conditions for a unitary ensemble to be a pseudorandom unitary ensemble~\cite{JLS18}.
+For instance, what happens if, in addition to a random orthogonal matrix, one applies a random unitary taken from a unitary \(2\)-design ensemble?
+That would raise the imaginarity of the resulting unitary, which makes~\citeauthor{HBK24}'s argument not work in this case.
+In fact we may even ask whether applying a diagonal unitary with uniformly random entries would be enough to get a good approximate unitary design.